 $10,000 -FOR- 1 year

 Customized divorces and complex cases can range from $5,000 to more than $100,000, depending on a variety of factors, such as case complexity, assets, and child custody.
-Additional payment options are available in the divorce portal.
+Additional payment options are available.